Meet the Indonesian epidemiologist championing homegrown evidence to counter cross-border threats

 In mid-2020, he and his colleagues proposed a research collaboration with several provincial health offices.
 To his surprise, Jakarta’s Health Office accepted the proposal, giving him access to analysing COVID-19 mortality data in the megacity.

-His findings shocked him: more than 10% of deaths were children under five years old.
+His findings shocked him: more than 10% of hospitalised children under five years old had died.
 “It didn’t happen anywhere else in the world,” he said.
 Surendra published his research in The Lancet Regional Health, work which would become a reference for Jakarta’s health office, informing improvements to their paediatric hospital procedures.

 Surendra’s later analysis on COVID-19 hospital data in Jakarta, published in BMJ Global Health, showed that health inequity was a primary driver of COVID-19 related deaths.
 It was not only individual risk factors that influence someone’s chance of surviving COVID-19, he said, but community factors played a crucial role too.
 Someone living in areas with high rates of poverty and population density had a higher chance of not surviving COVID-19, he concluded.
 Vaccine coverage and the effectiveness of contact tracing also factored in.